signorekai/weather-llama/README.md

 ```

 ## Target Features

 1. Geocoding API

    - Client-side cache

 1. Current weather summary by location

    - Grab user current location
    - Client-side cache of API response

 1. 5-day forecast by 3 hours by location

    - Client-side cache of API response

 1. Client-side search and history

    - Allow for history deletion
-    - Prioritise prior searches to reduce hits on API
+   - Error message if no results returned